arthurPignet/privacy-preserving-titanic-challenge/ckks_titanic/README.md

 - **Boot disk** : 100 GB standard persistent disk
 - **Image** : Debian GNU/Linux 10 (buster)

-Please denote that the project needs lots of memory (I had pick over 25 Gb).
+Please denote that the project needs lots of memory (I recorded a peak memory of over 27 Gb).

 ****This configuration is absolutely not mandatory, it is only an example of a configuration where the project was built and successfully tested.****